 Hydrologic Partitioning of Treated Runoff

-Oversizing an LS-FS is designed to treat the entire 0.75 inch per hour storm from the drainage area will result in an increased fraction of the Treated Runoff being allocated to ET&I. Figure D-16 below shows runoff fates for 100 percent sized and oversized LS-FSs.
+Oversizing an LS-FS is designed to treat the entire 0.75 inch per hour storm from the drainage area will result in an increased fraction of the Treated Runoff being allocated to ET&I. Figure D-16 below shows the relative proportion of treated runoff comprised by ET&I for 100% and oversized LS-FS systems.
+The related Effluent percentage is 100 minus the ET&I. The percentage sizing would be determined based on the equation presented above.

 Figure D-16: Percent ET&I for LS-FS Based on VRA Size